Elgin Vaccination Site | Sitio de vacunacion

 Elgin, IL 60120

 The site will offer free COVID-19 vaccines to all eligible Illinoisans.
-As of April 12, all individuals above the age of 16 will be eligible to receive the vaccine.
 For vaccinations administered at the new Elgin location, registration is required, residents can get appointments by going to www.kanevax.org or by calling 855-4-KaneVax.

 News Releases, General Information & Announcements